wnda/embedlam/README.md

 I do not have a solution for the direction the web has taken.
 But I do have something which can take the pain out of embedding. embedlam is designed to automatically embed links which are known to be compatible with iframes, and will optimistically attempt to embed video/audio files.
 It even blocks potentially harmful files, because it would be irresponsible not to.

 The trick is that it only does the embedding process while the embedded content is visible within the viewport.
 And debouncing takes care of the problem of the scroll event's expense.

-What's the catch?
-First off, if you're a developer, you're not going to like my code.
+## What's the catch?
+No catch!
+Unless you're a developer and you want to extend this lib.
+You're not going to like my code.
 I like `switch` statements and I write pretty terse code that could not be classified as team-friendly.
 Open source software is two things for me: an outlet for my non-team coding, and my opportunity to experiment with ideas. *Caveat emptor*.

 ## No, really, why?
 embedly sticks its ugly logo on content, charges money at some point down the line, and in general is probably a bit too heavy/featureful (not a word) for my liking.